Bobby Breen: Personal life

 In November 1948, he went missing while on a private flight from Waukesha, Wisconsin, to Hayward, Wisconsin.
 Several planes went searching for him for a day and a half before it was discovered that he had been staying at a hotel anonymously without telling anyone.
 He was fined 300 U.S. dollars.

 Breen married fashion model Jocelyn Lesh on November 9, 1952.
 The couple had a son, Hunter Keith Breen, in 1954.
 Four years later, the marriage became unsustainable, with Jocelyn claiming that he had physically injured her.
 They went their separate ways, but the divorce was not finalized until February 1961.
-He married the president of the City of Hope National Medical Center, Audrey Howard, in around 1962.
+He married the president of the City of Hope National Medical Center, Audrey Howard (known legally as Audrey Horwitz), in New York in 1962.

 He lived with his family in Tamarac, Florida, and worked as the owner/operator of Bobby Breen Enterprises, a local talent agency.
 Starting in 2002, he made occasional concert appearances.

 His sister Sally died in 1999.
 That same year, he underwent bypass surgery due to blocked arteries in his heart.